eXomorph-Games/eXomorphStyleGuide/C#.md

 Comments should have a space afer the "//" unless they are used to comment-out code.

-Todo comments should be formatted as follows "// TODO - Content"
+Todo comments should be formatted as follows `// TODO - Content`
 ```cs
 // This is a comment about a piece of code